In Fiscardo, in the northern side of Kefalonia, Emelisse Hotel is conveniently situated, within walking distance from the beach.

 Facilities and Services A wide range of facilities and services is provided at Emelisse Hotel in Kefalonia, making visitor’s stay memorable.
 Swimming pools, pool for children, bars, restaurants, tennis court, fitness center, spa and outdoor cinema are found at the hotel’s premises.
 At the reception desk of Emelisse Hotel in Kefalonia, the friendly and helpful personnel will facilitate guests with their needs and requests.
 Room service, general information, car rentals, laundry service are only some of them.

 Why book through Greeka?
-We are affiliated to Booking.com who grants us a small commission for every booking made through the above link.
-This enables us to continue our qualitative work and provide you with the best possible information.
+We are affiliated with Booking.com, which grants us a small commission for every booking made through the above link.
 No extra fee is charged to you.

 We visited Fiscardo Kefalonia at the end of May 2010 for 7 nights staying at the Emelisse Hotel.
 The hotel itself was set in a fantastic setting, the staff couldn't have been more helpful and made our stay very enjoyable and relaxing.